vitessio/website/content/en/docs/user-guides/vtexplain.md

 You can also build the `vtexplain` binary in your environment.
 To build this binary, refer to the [Build From Source](../../contributing/build-from-source) guide.

+## Overview

+To explain how Vitess executes a SQL statement, follow these steps:

+1. Identify a SQL schema for the statement's source tables
+1. Identify a VSchema for the statement's source tables
+1. Run the VTExplain tool

-## Identify a SQL schema for the source tables
+## 1. Identify a SQL schema for the statement's source tables

 In order to explain a query, first identify the SQL schema for the source tables that the query will use.